T0MP03S/LevendPortret.nl/docs/README.md

 ## Production deployment checklist

-Note: On the VPS we also load environment variables from `.env.local` (no `.env.production`).
-All root and per‑app build/start scripts already use `dotenv -e ../../.env.local`.
+Note: In production we load env exclusively via systemd `EnvironmentFile` (no `.env.local` and no dotenv). `.env.local` is only used by `dev` scripts on local machines.

 - **Env URLs**
   - `NEXT_PUBLIC_WEB_URL=https://levendportret.nl`